cprevallet/fitplot/static/help.rst

 Next the file will be processed and the results displayed upon selecting one of the tabs (Visualize, Summarize, etc.).
 However the first time the application runs it has no knowledge of three items:

 - which trends the user wishes to display (pace/elevation/cadence)
-- a typical race time/distance for user
+- a typical split time/distance for user
 - the choice of unit system (metric or imperial)

-The user should select the appropriate checkboxes (under Graph) and enter a race time and distance (under Analysis) to complete the process.
+The user should select the appropriate checkboxes (under Graph) and enter a split time and distance (under Analysis) to complete the process.

 After the inital run, these preferences and information will be retained as defaults but can be changed as necessary.